mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - There's deep pain in his eyes

 **Persuasion DC 16 (Gentle Approach):**
 > *"You want to know why?
 WHY?"* *(voice rising)* *"Because the kingdom failed us!
-Five years ago, my wife Elena died in the Dragon Crisis.
+Five years ago, my wife Elena died when border raiders attacked our village.
 The nobles were too busy squabbling to send help.
 She died because THEY didn't care about common folk!
 The Unbound?
 They promised justice.
 They promised the corrupt would pay.
 And I...
 I believed them."*

 **Intimidation DC 14 (Aggressive Approach):**
 > *"Alright!
 I'll talk!
 But you don't understand—I'm not the enemy!
 The KINGDOMS are the enemy!
 House Blackwood was destroyed because they tried to help people like us!
 The nobles rewrote history to cover their own crimes!
 The Unbound showed me the truth!"*